Making the Switch: From Oral Medications to Insulin

 Thinking About Switching to Insulin?
 Ask your doctor these questions.

-If someone with Type 2 diabetes is already able to control their glucose levels well with the help of oral medications alone, there is probably no need to make the switch to insulin.
+If someone with type 2 diabetes is already able to control their blood glucose levels well with the help of oral medications alone, there is probably no need to make the switch to insulin.
 Talking with a doctor is the best way to figure out if a transition to insulin is right for you.
 At your next appointment, ask your doctor these questions:

-- Which type of insulin would be most effective in helping me manage my glucose?
+- Which type of insulin would be most effective in helping me manage my blood glucose?
 You can read more about the different types of insulin to prepare to discuss this question here.

 - How many times would I need to take insulin per day?

 - How much insulin would I need to give myself per injection?
 How do I adjust my doses to correct for high blood sugar?

 - How much does insulin cost per month?
 How can save money?

 - What insulin pumps are on the market?
 How easy or difficult are they easy to use?
 Are they expensive?

 - Would it hurt to give myself an injection?
 How can I minimize the pain?